Wanda550/security-operations-labs/log-analysis/simulating-and-detecting-windows-powershell-events/simulating-and-detecting-windows-powershell-events.md

 Look for an entry that shows the execution of the Get-LocalUser command.

 Take a screenshot of the event details.

+## 🧠 Analysis

+Once PowerShell logging is enabled, every executed script block is recorded under Event ID 4104 in the Microsoft-Windows-PowerShell/Operational log.

+In this lab, the executed command:

+Get-LocalUser | Select-Object Name, Enabled

+was successfully captured by Windows logging.
+This command enumerates local user accounts and their enabled or disabled status.
+While this action can be legitimate for system administration, it is also a common reconnaissance technique used by attackers after initial access.

+From a SOC analyst perspective:

+Enumerating local users is often one of the first post-compromise actions Attackers use this information to identify privileged or inactive accounts PowerShell-based enumeration is frequently abused because it blends in with normal administrative activity

+Event ID 4104 Visibility

+Event ID 4104 provides high-value forensic context, including:
+Full PowerShell script block content
+User account and security context
+Execution timestamp
+Host machine details

+This visibility is critical because many modern attacks rely on PowerShell Living-Off-The-Land techniques (LOLBins) rather than dropping obvious malware files.

 ## 📸 Screenshots
 ![PowerShell Event](../references/powershell-event.png)